-Close gender gap says Little Scholars founder, calling on men to step up for children
+Close gender gap says Little Scholars, calling on men to step up

 Men who shy away from early childhood education and care (ECEC) are missing out on the opportunity to not only make a significant difference in the life of a child, but also to participate in a rewarding career, Little Scholars Founder Jae Fraser said recently.